 As flooring, the snug-fitting planks look just like a newly-swept farmhouse floor.
 Add some brightly patterned area rugs that really show off the neat and clean quality of the material.

 Pros of Ship Lap

-- An easy DIY project; just start on the level Similar in cost to metal or cement fiber siding
+- An easy DIY project; just start on a level Similar in cost to metal or cement-fiber siding

 - Versatile and on-trend